lightningnetwork/lnd/docs/configuring_tor.md

 Inbound connections are possible due to `lnd` automatically creating a v2 onion service.
-A path to save the onion service's private key can be specified with the `--tor.privatekeypath` flag.
+A path to save the onion service's private key can be specified with the `--tor.v2privatekeypath` flag.
 A v3 onion service can also be used, but it must be created manually.
 We'll expand on how this works in [Listening for Inbound Connections](#listening-for-inbound-connections).